Patients with lung illness and healthcare practitioners benefit from this calculator. Learn how!

 Acute respiratory distress syndrome creates a low PF ratio by damaging the lungs and impairing their ability to transfer oxygen.

 Heart failure can limit the heart’s ability to pump blood.
-This might cause fluid to accumulate in the lungs, making it harder for the lungs to move oxygen into the blood and resulting in a low PF ratio.
+This might cause fluid to accumulate in the lungs, making it harder for them to move oxygen into the blood, resulting in a low PF ratio.

 Anaemia is a condition in which the body's supply of healthy red blood cells is insufficient.
 Because red blood cells transport oxygen to the tissues, anaemia can result in a low PF ratio.

-The PF ratio is used to determine the level of severity of respiratory dysfunction.
-Better oxygenation is indicated by higher PF ratios.
-Depending on the context and reference values used, the meaning may differ.
+The PF ratio is used to determine the severity of respiratory dysfunction.
+Higher PF ratios indicate better oxygenation.
+The meaning may differ depending on the context and reference values used.

-The degree of respiratory dysfunction may be defined differently by different medical guidelines and organisations.
-In certain cases, a PF ratio of more than 300 may be regarded as normal, however, a PF ratio of less than 200 may suggest significant respiratory dysfunction.
+Different medical guidelines and organisations may define the degree of respiratory dysfunction.
+A PF ratio of more than 300 may be considered normal in certain cases.
+However, a PF ratio of less than 200 may suggest significant respiratory dysfunction.
+Here’s a quick guide to interpreting P/F ratio ranges:

-It is crucial to understand that the PF ratio is only one component of a thorough evaluation of a patient's respiratory health.
+Understanding that the PF ratio is only one component of thoroughly evaluating a patient's respiratory health is crucial.
 Other clinical aspects, such as symptoms, physical examination results, and other diagnostic tests, are considered by healthcare professionals to make appropriate evaluations and decisions about patient treatment.

 Here are some handy tips.